-The Director of Governance is a part-qualified Company Secretary and holds the ICSA (now Chartered Governance Institute) Professional Diploma in Corporate Governance.
-During 2022-23, the Director of Governance undertook training and development provided by the Association of Colleges, Education Training Foundation, Eversheds Sutherland LLP and the Good Governance Institute, as well as participating in the above training and development sessions for Brooklands Governors.
+The Director of Governance is a part-qualified Company Secretary, and holds the ICSA (now Chartered Governance Institute) Professional Diploma in Corporate Governance.
+During 2023-24, the Director of Governance undertook training and development provided by the Association of Colleges, Education Training Foundation, Eversheds Sutherland LLP, and the Good Governance Institute, as well as participating in the above training and development sessions for Brooklands Governors.
 In November 2023, the Director of Governance undertook the ETF/Institute of Directors Governance Professionals Strategic Leadership programme.

-Curriculum and Performance Review Committee (CPR)
+Teaching and Learning Committee (TLC) (formerly the Curriculum and Performance Review Committee)

-The CPR Committee meets termly to provide oversight and challenge on behalf of the Board on the quality of teaching and learning, the student experience, and the development of the College curriculum.
-The Committee comprises eight members of the Corporation with skills and experience to assist it with its role.
+The Teaching and Learning Committee meets termly to provide oversight and challenge on behalf of the Board on the quality of teaching and learning, the student experience, and the development of the College curriculum.
+The Committee comprises eight members of the Corporation with skills and experience to assist it with its role, including the Teaching Staff Governor and both Student Governors.